 - Tap Your Profile Icon in the upper-right corner

 - Look for your content in My Purchases and Family Purchases sections–and remember to unhide any purchases too!

-If you had previously purchased the iBooks, you could open the iBooks App, and on the bottom, there is a tab for ‘purchased.’
+If you had previously purchased the books, you could open the Books/iBooks App, and on the bottom, there is a tab for ‘purchased.’

 Tap on this tab, and you will be able to re-download your prior purchases onto your device.

 Please read Apple’s guidance on syncing iBooks as this white paper has some additional tips from Apple.